joomla/accessibility/docs/custom-elements/Widget-Accordions.md

 * **role**: The accordion is marked up as tablist, the header panel is marked up as tab and the content panel is marked up as tabpanel.
 **Alternatively**: header panel is marked up as heading and button, content panel is marked up as region.
 * **aria-expanded**: Set to true when the accordion panel is expanded, otherwise set to false.
-* **aria-controls**: Points to the ID of the panel which the header controls (Each button has a unique name aria-controls="id" that associates the control to the appropriate region by referencing the controlled element's id).
+* **aria-controls**: Points to the ID of the panel, which the header controls (Each button has a unique name aria-controls="id" that associates the control to the appropriate region by referencing the controlled element's id).
 * **aria-hidden**: Each content area will have its aria-hidden attribute set to either true or false by the component, depending on its corresponding button's aria-expanded attribute.
 * **aria-disabled**: If the accordion panel is expanded and is not allowed to be collapsed, then set to true.
 * **aria-labelledby**: Points to the accordion header; labels the landmark region with the accordion header.